How to Empower Your Small Business PR with Thought Leadership

 5. Write a Book

 This may at first seem like a monumental task, but you probably already have the material you need.
-If you’ve been developing your B2B blog, white papers, and other marketing materials, this content can be molded into a book.
+If you’ve been developing your B2B blog, white papers, and other marketing materials, this content can be moulded into a book.